 I use sediment stratigraphies to reconstruct past environmental conditions using sedimentological and palaeoecological methods.
 By studying the past we can start to understand how ecosystems will respond to future climatic and land-use changes and other anthropogenic effects.
 My recent research interest focuses on characterising past climatic, vegetation, and disturbance regime variability, to understand the mechanisms controlling ecosystem processes and how human activity has been an integral mechanism of landscape evolution to varying degrees.

-We use a multi-disciplinary approach – combining paleoenvironmental, archaeological, anthropological, historical, and remote sensing data – to disentangle signals of natural and anthropogenic influences on ecosystems and landscapes.
-We also investigate initial evidence of human impacts on ecosystems, varying degrees of impact through time, and future trajectory scenarios of managed landscapes.
+I am interested in how humans interact with their environment and what these modifications do to the world around us.
+I use a multidisciplinary approach by combining paleoenvironmental, archaeological, anthropological, historical, and remote sensing data – to disentangle signals of natural and anthropogenic influences on ecosystems and landscapes.
+By investigating the characteristics and consequences of human modifications to environments in the recent past we build a lens to examine potential future trajectory scenarios for managed landscapes.
 I am also interested in the social values and perceptions of land and land cover as well as multi-stakeholder consensus building for land management policy, regulation and practices.
-This type of research supports the development of sustainable development pathways and our and policy-relevant science can be used to inform principles-based regulation.
-Other applications of this basic and applied science can be used for risk- and evidence-based approaches in cultural and natural resource management, insurance costings, crisis response and management, natural hazard risk assessments and planning, and regional security studies.
+This type of research supports pathways to sustainable outcomes and our policy-relevant science is used to inform principles-based policies and management decisions.
+Other applications of this research are risk- and evidence-based approaches in cultural and natural resource management, insurance costings, crisis response and management, natural hazard risk assessments and planning, and regional security studies.

-I have been involved in previous and on-going projects in the Arctic, the mountains of western North America, peri-urban areas in Eastern Canada, and tropical East Africa.
+I have been involved in previous and on-going projects in tropical East Africa, the Arctic, mountain areas of western North America, and peri-urban areas in eastern Canada.

 - SIDA funded ‘African Resilience to Climate Change’ project focused on northwestern Tanzania (2017-2021)